Velocity Merchant Services Logo

 3. It Helps You Avoid Costly Chargebacks & Skimming Liability

 Even if a cloned EBT card is used at your store unknowingly, you could be held responsible if your POS system isn’t compliant with the new standards.
-That could mean fines, fraud investigations, or even temporary suspension from the EBT program.
+That could mean fines, fraud investigations, or even temporary suspension from the EBT program, which is why having the right EBT equipment for your business in place is so important.

 Getting mobile-EBT ready isn’t just smart—it’s protective.